 In this article, we will explain changes to Illinois employment laws for 2019.
 Some of these laws became effective on January 1, 2019, while others went into effect midway through 2018.
 We will provide a high-level summary of changes that impact pay discrimination against African Americans, protection to military service members, employee reimbursement, protections for nursing mothers, deadlines and procedures for filing charges for violations of the Illinois Human Rights Act, and changes to the rights of emergency medical service employees under the One Day Rest in Seven Act.

 The Illinois equal pay act has been extended to include African Americans.
-The Illinois equal pay act now makes it illegal for Illinois employers to African Americans different rates than other ethnicities for the same work or substantially similar work.
+The Illinois equal pay act now makes it illegal for Illinois employers to pay African Americans different rates than other ethnicities for the same work or substantially similar work.
 The substantially similar work is defined as work that requires “equal skill, effort, and responsibility” and that is performed under similar working conditions.
 Previously, the act was limited to different pay based on gender.

-The Illinois Wage Payment Collection Act now requires employers to reimburse employees from expenses that they incur within the scope of their employment.
+The Illinois Wage Payment Collection Act now requires employers to reimburse employees for expenses that they incur within the scope of their employment.
 The expenses must be directly related to services performed for the employer in order to fall within the scope of the act.
 Reimbursement is not required when the expenses are due to the employee’s negligence, due to normal wear and tear, are the result of theft (unless the theft resulted from the employer’s negligence).
 Reimbursement is also not required if the employee fails to comply with the employer’s written expense reimbursement policy or if the expense was not authorized by the employer.

 Previously, Illinois employers were required to provide nursing mothers with unpaid break time to nurse.
 Now, employers must provide reasonable paid break time for nursing for up to one year after the birth of the child.
 These breaks may run concurrently with break time that was already provided to the employee.